celivg/celivg/README.md

-## Hello! 👋, I'm Araceli Vera 🌸
+## Hi!
+I'm Celi 💖
-A UX/UI Designer focused on creating attractive and functional interfaces that captivate users from the very first click.

-🌱 I'm expanding my skills in front-end development, specializing in Vue.js.
+A UX/UI designer based in Chile and currently studying Front End Development.

+This year, I graduated from Duoc UC with a degree in Graphic Design, specializing in UX/UI.✨

+I enjoy enhancing my skills to contribute quality to the projects I work on, which is why I constantly seek to learn new things and share ideas and insights with others.

-📫 Feel free to reach me at ux.araceli@gmail.com for collaboration or inquiries!
+📫 Feel free to reach me in:

 [LinkedIn](https://www.linkedin.com/in/aracelivg/) | [Behance](https://www.behance.net/aracvera) | [Dribble](https://dribbble.com/celivg)